lexsorokin/filePath_swap/README.md

 python main.py
 ```

-:exclamation: Make sure that there's a .ma file opened either in Maya or Notepad. # there is a file in a project directory for program testing as a fale safe.
+:exclamation: Make sure that there's a .ma file opened either in Maya or Notepad. # there is a file in a project directory for program testing as a fail safe.
 :exclamation: If you have niether Maya nor Notepad, just run the program without opening the .ma file.

 Have fun!